About Us Support

 Do you have a non-standard Pitch Diameter called for?

 If you are unsure, we have provided a PDF sheet for each ring and each plug within the store site that will let you open and print the "Pitch Diameter Reference Chart".
 You can either select your product category, subcategory and product size at the store site or click this reference here to see the PDF chart for standard sizes.
-Click on Reference Material to see a typical PD chart.
+To see a typical PD chart you can go back to the front page and click on the "Tolerance Chart" button in the center of the page.

 Does the gage require special treatment such as a UNJ with rounded root radius?